Watch Kyrie Irving's Unbelievable Crossover In Nets-Warriors Game

 Kyrie Irving had an unbelievable crossover in Saturday's game between the Brooklyn Nets and Golden State Warriors.

-The Brooklyn Nets are in San Francisco playing the Golden State Warriors, and during the game Kyrie Irving had an incredible crossover.
+The Brooklyn Nets were in San Francisco playing the Golden State Warriors on Saturday night, and during the game Kyrie Irving had an incredible crossover.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of NBA TV.

-Irving and the Nets are playing without superstars James Harden and Kevin Durant, who are both out due to injuries.
+Irving and the Nets played without superstars James Harden and Kevin Durant, who were both out due to injuries.

-Coming into the game, the Nets are 29-19 in the 48 games they have played, and are the fifth seed in the Eastern Conference.
+The Warriors won 110-106, and the he Nets fell to 29-20 in the 49 games they have played, and are now the sixth seed in the Eastern Conference.

 Related stories on NBA basketball